gtk-rs/gtk4-rs/book/src/introduction.md

 Managing ownership without giving up speed is one of Rust's greatest strengths, which makes it an excellent choice to develop GTK apps with.
 With this combination you do not have to worry about hitting bottlenecks mid-project anymore.
-Additionally, with Rust you will have nice things like:
+Additionally, with Rust you will have nice things such as
- - Thread safety
+ - thread safety,
- - Memory safety
+ - memory safety,
- - Sensible dependency management
+ - sensible dependency management as well as
- - Excellent third party libraries, which benefit from the same points as mentioned above
+ - excellent third party libraries.

 The `gtk-rs` project provides bindings to many GTK-related libraries which we will be using throughout this book.